HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-general.md

 - **SliceTiming**:
     - This field is used by fMRIPrep during slice timing correction.
     - It can be populated using the `/utils/get_philips_MB_slicetiming.py` script, assuming you have access to a DICOM file and know the multiband factor (default is 2, as used in our lab).
+    !!! warning
-    - **NOTE:** The script assumes an interleaved, foot-to-head acquisition, and will not work for other types of acquisitions.
+        The script assumes an interleaved, foot-to-head acquisition, and will not work for other types of acquisitions.

 - **PhaseEncodingDirection**:
     - This BIDS tag allows tools to undistort images.